Which White Paint Should I Choose?

 A fresh and simple white, All White is a great choice to use when painting the ceilings and woodwork of any coastal property.
 To add contrast, paint the walls in a darker shade like Shadow White, or for a moodier look try School House White on the ceiling and woodwork and Hardwick White on the walls.
 This palette is classic, timeless and very versatile and it strikes the perfect balance between warm and cool tones.

-For whites that work well in both a contemporary or a country home, we tend towards pink-tones.
+For whites that work well in both a contemporary or a country home, we tend towards more earthy tones.
 Woodwork and ceilings look fantastic in the beautifully fresh Wimborne White with a hint of pink by Farrow and Ball, or Dimity which is a red based neutral.
 Oxford Stone is a good choice for an accent colour to give the room a lift, and can be painted on wardrobes, furniture and bathroom vanities.
 These work particularly well in farmhouses, reception rooms and feminine bedrooms as they create a warm atmosphere.